- What Is The Multiple Listing Service (MLS)?

 Search for terms such as “cash only” or “as-is” since these properties do not qualify for most financing and competition is lower.

-Using the MLS As A Real Estate Investor
+Using the Multiple Listing Service (MLS) As A Real Estate Investor

-With the MLS, you can both find investment properties and sell them more quickly and efficiently than alternative methods.
+With the multiple listing service (MLS), you can both find investment properties and sell them more quickly and efficiently than alternative methods.

 However, you can save money by finding buyers and sellers for your properties alone.